 Connie West Arts Discovery Travel Scholarship

-Established by Ms. West, '85 BA Art Ed, to support A&AA students to travel for academic purposes.
+Established by Ms. West, '85 BA Art Ed, to support College of Design students to travel for academic purposes.
 Eligible recipients will be enrolled in AAD, Art, or Art History as either graduate or undergraduate students.
 Recipients must have good academic standing, successful demonstration of travel purpose and destination, and financial need.
 Preference will be given to students traveling outside the US.

 Jack Wilkinson Paint Award